thekavikumar/Gallery/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+To contribute to this project do checkout the "Run the project locally" section to setup your env and do the changes and if any feature request do open it and make use the discussion tab to have your discussion with the community.
+Thank You!
+Happy Contributing 🎉

 ## License
 [![MIT](https://img.shields.io/badge/license-MIT-lightgreen)](https://github.com/thekavikumar/Gallery/blob/master/LICENSE.md)